 Frequently Asked Questions for Families of Addicts

 We understand this is a time of mixed emotions for you.
-Supporting your loved one as they enter an addictions treatment facility can be frightening.
-Below you will find answers to questions you may be asking.
+Below you will find answers to questions you may be wondering about.

 Q: What happens after I leave?